MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_flipmodel_presenthistorytoken.md

 ### -field DirtyRegions

 [in] A <a href="https://msdn.microsoft.com/library/windows/hardware/ff547937">D3DKMT_DIRTYREGIONS</a> structure that identifies the active rectangles (dirty regions) of the flip surface.

-#### - ScatterBlts

-This member is reserved and should be set to zero.

-Supported starting with Windows 8.

-#### - hSyncObject

-This member is reserved and should be set to zero.

-Supported starting with Windows 8.

 ## -see-also